Legatum & Partners

 B2B debt recovery in France

-Trajectory, decision points and enforcement: decide without losing initiative.
+Strategy, decision points and enforcement: act without losing initiative.

 International B2B debt recovery

-Multi-country coordination: evidence, partners and single steering point.
+Multi-country coordination: evidence, partners and a single point of contact.

 B2B payment order